otterscan/otterscan/README.md

 ## Install instructions

-This software is currently available as compile-only form.
+This software is currently distributed as a docker image.

 It depends heavily on a working Erigon installation with Otterscan patches applied, so let's begin with it first.